Garrett Cooper Player Props: Marlins vs. Diamondbacks

 Garrett Cooper At The Plate

-- Cooper is batting .333 with a double, a triple, three home runs and three walks.
+- Cooper has a double, a triple, three home runs and three walks while hitting .370.

-- Among qualifying batters in MLB action, he ranks 28th in batting average, 65th in on-base percentage, and 20th in slugging.
+- Among the qualifying hitters in MLB play, he ranks eighth in batting average, 41st in on-base percentage, and 17th in slugging.

-- Cooper has had an RBI in four games this season (36.4%), including three multi-RBI outings (27.3%).
+- Cooper has an RBI in five of 12 games this season, with multiple RBI in three of them.
 He has also driven home three or more of his team's runs in one contest.

-- In three of 11 games this season, he has scored, including multiple runs once.
+- He has scored at least once three times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.